Testing Directed Acyclic Graph via Structural, Supervised and Generative Adversarial Learning: Introduction

-There is a large body of literature studying penalized estimation of DAGs given the observational data \citep[see, e.g.,][among many others]{Spirtes2000, van2013, zheng2018dags, Yuan2019}.
-These existing works all imposed some specific model structures, most often, linear models or additive models.
-More recently, there have emerged a number of proposals in the computer science literature that used neural networks or reinforcement learning to estimate DAGs, which have been shown to be more effective for learning nonlinear models \citep{yu2019dag, zheng2020learning, zhu2020causal}.
-While all these works have made crucial contributions to estimate directional links, DAG \emph{estimation} is an utterly different problem from DAG \emph{inference}.
-The two problems are closely related, and both can, in effect, identify directional relations, i.e., important links of a DAG.
+There is a large body of literature studying penalized estimation of DAG given the observational data \citep[see, e.g.,][among many others]{Spirtes2000, van2013, zheng2018dags, Yuan2019}.
+These works all impose some specific model structures, most often, linear models or additive models.
+There have recently emerged a number of proposals in the computer science literature that used neural networks or reinforcement learning to tackle nonlinear models and to estimate the associated DAG \citep{yu2019dag, zheng2020learning, zhu2020causal}.
+While all these works have made crucial contributions, DAG model \emph{estimation} is an utterly different problem from DAG {inference}.
+By inference, we mean hypothesis testing of individual edges throughout this article.
+The two problems are closely related, and both can, in effect, identify important links of a DAG.
 Besides, DAG inference usually relies on DAG estimation as a precedent step.
 Nevertheless, estimation does not produce an explicit quantification of statistical significance as inference does.
-Bayesian networks have been used for DAG estimation and inference.
-However, the difficulty of inferring Bayesian networks lies in the computational complexity of searching through all possible graph structures, which is NP-hard \citep{Chickering2004}.
-As a result, the dimension of the Bayesian networks is often small \citep{Friston2011}.
-There are very few frequentist inference solutions for directional relations of DAG models.
-Only recently, \citet{Jana2019Inf} proposed a de-biased estimator to construct confidence intervals for the edge weights in a DAG, whereas \citet{li2019likelihood} developed a constrained likelihood ratio test to infer individual links or some given directed paths of a DAG.
+Bayesian networks have been proposed for DAG estimation and inference.
+However, computationally, it is extremely difficult to search through all possible graph structures in a Bayesian network \citep{Chickering2004}, and as a result, the dimension of the Bayesian network is often small \citep{Friston2011}.
+There are very few frequentist inference solutions for inferring DAG structures.
+Only recently, \citet{Jana2019Inf} proposed a de-biased estimator to construct confidence intervals for the edge weights in a DAG, whereas \citet{li2019likelihood} developed a constrained likelihood ratio test to infer individual edges or some given directed paths of a DAG.
 These works are probably the most relevant to our proposal.
-However, both methods focused on Gaussian linear DAGs, and cannot be easily extended to more general nonlinear DAG models.
-Moreover, all the above works considered the setting where the data observations are independent and identically distributed.
-Learning DAGs from time-dependent data remains largely unexplored.
+However, both have focused on Gaussian linear DAG, and cannot be easily extended to more general nonlinear DAG models.
+Moreover, all the above works considered the setting where the data observations are independent and identically distributed (i.i.d.).
+Learning DAG from time-dependent data remains largely unexplored.